Why is the change to electronic deposits being made?

 After passing the defense, you will access the Deposit Gateway on the GSAS web site.
 From there you will be able to complete the required Survey of Earned Doctorates, pay your deposit fee, and access the upload system for the dissertation itself.

 We will still require an Approval Card for your file, signed by your sponsor and your department chair or program director, which lets us know that you have made all required revisions to your dissertation.
 As is already the case for students who have left New York, these cards can be sent to us directly by your department or program office.

 How quickly will dissertations be made available after the deposit?

 Under the old system, it took three to five months for a dissertation to be made available on ProQuest and in the University Libraries.
-With the new system, we anticipate that dissertations will be available online within a month of approval by GSAS of the dissertation.
+With the digital system, dissertations are available online within four to six weeks of the dissertation's approval by GSAS.

 Have any changes been made to the formatting rules?